oomph-lib/oomph-lib/README.md

 `oomph-lib` uses CMake and Ninja to build and install the project.
 Make sure you have sufficiently recent versions of these programms installed on your computer:

 *** _Puneet_: We should probably make this comprehensive and list all the other stuff we use (e.g. doxygen, mpi; all accompanied by the relevant apt-get commands).
 There's something on the webpage which should then be removed.
 Let's do this when we're done with the (automatic) istallation of "everything".
-BTW: Still not sure if the bulk of what's now described in this document shouldn't be moved to INSTALL.md. ***
+BTW: Still not sure if the bulk of what's now described in this document shouldn't be moved to INSTALL.md.
+KEEPING THIS IN HERE AS REMINDER TO TIDY UP. ***

 ### CMake